allinbits/cosmos-cash/docs/architecture/PROCESS.md

 1. Every ADR proposal SHOULD start with a [new GitHub issue](https://github.com/tendermint/starport/issues/new/choose) or be a result of existing Issues.
 The Issue must contain a brief proposal summary.

-2. Once the motivation is validated, a GitHub Pull Request (PR) is created with a new document based on the `adr-template.md`.
+2. After the motivation is validated, create a new document that is on the `adr-template.md`.

 3. An ADR doesn't have to arrive to `master` with an _accepted_ status in a single PR.
 If the motivation is clear and the solution is sound, we SHOULD be able to merge it and keep a _proposed_ status.
 It's preferable to have an iterative approach rather than long, not merged Pull Requests.